AndreyTretyak/SpreadsheetSimulator/README.md

 Character responsible for them parenthesis, column separators and others could be changed in 'SpesialCharactersSettings'.

 ### 2. Processing of spreadsheet
-Evaluation of every spreadsheet cells done in `SpreadsheetProcessor`, its created base on `Spreadsheet` and can accept `ISpreadsheetValidator` for spreadsheet checks before evaluation.
-For example `RecursionDetectionValidator` which checks cells for circular references. `SpreadsheetProcessor` also able to detect circular references during evaluation but in multithread environment it could cause deadlock.
+Evaluation of every spreadsheet cells done in `SpreadsheetProcessor`, it's created based on `Spreadsheet` and can accept `ISpreadsheetValidator` for spreadsheet checks before evaluation.
+For example `RecursionDetectionValidator` which checks cells for circular references. `SpreadsheetProcessor` is also able to detect circular references during evaluation but in multithreaded environment it could cause deadlock.
 Spreadsheet evaluation could be customizing by passing processing strategy to SpreadsheetProcessor, currently exists:
 * `SimpleProcessingStrategy` - processing done in one thread.
 * `ParallelProcessingStrategy` - parallel multithread processing using TPL.